Bad Company (2002 film): Critical response

-The film was panned by critics.
-Review aggregation website Rotten Tomatoes gives the film a 10% approval rating based on 135 reviews, with an average score of 3.87/10.
-The site's critical consensus states [that both] "Chris Rock and Anthony Hopkins fail to generate the sparks necessary to save the movie from a generic and utterly predictable script."
+Bad Company was panned by critics.
+Review aggregation website Rotten Tomatoes gives the film a 10% approval rating based on 135 reviews, with an average score of 3.90/10.
+The site's critical consensus states: "Chris Rock and Anthony Hopkins fail to generate the sparks necessary to save the movie from a generic and utterly predictable script."
+Metacritic gave the film a score of 37 out of 100, based on 33 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F.

-Seattle Post-Intelligencer reviewer William Arnold calls the film "wildly overproduced, inadequately motivated every step of the way and demographically targeted to please every one (and no one)."
+Seattle Post-Intelligencer reviewer William Arnold called the film "wildly overproduced, inadequately motivated every step of the way and demographically targeted to please every one (and no one)."
+Michael Sragow of The Baltimore Sun gave the film a one star rating, stating that "Bad Company is about an undercover brother, but it will never be confused with Undercover Brother."
 Roger Ebert remarks in the Chicago Sun-Times that the film "jams too many prefabricated story elements into the running time."
-On their review show, Ebert and Richard Roeper gave it two thumbs down, arguing that it:
+On their review show, Ebert and Richard Roeper gave it two thumbs down, arguing it "might have been considered original, had it been made before 48 Hrs., Lethal Weapon and Rush Hour and every other action movie about a racially mixed pair of partners who initially despise each other, but learn to, well, you know the whole drill."
+Rene Rodriguez of The Miami Herald gave the film a one out of four scoring, explaining that "Schumacher bungles the action sequences as badly as he bungled Batman & Robin, and he pushes the violence to the limits of the PG-13 rating."

 David Hunter of The Hollywood Reporter noted the film as having "all the familiar Bruckheimer elements, and Schumacher does probably as good a job as anyone at bringing off the Hopkins/Rock collision of acting styles and onscreen personas."

 Soundtrack

-A soundtrack containing hip hop, alternative and R&B music was released on June 4, 2002 by Hollywood Records.
+A soundtrack containing hip hop, alternative, and R&B music was released on June 4, 2002, by Hollywood Records.
 It peaked at number 98 on the Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums.